 Secondly, the skies are clearest in the morning, and the top cable car station is the highest you will reach on this itinerary.

-As you walk to the station, we suggest you stop at Kirchbrücke.
+On the way to the station, we stopped at Kirchbrücke.
 This tiny bridge over the Vispa River offers one of the best views of the Matterhorn and is particularly special at dawn.
+It’s a great spot to capture the Matterhorn with the river in the foreground.

 To the northwest is the Matterhorn, and (if you look carefully) Hornlihütte – Matterhorn’s base camp – can be seen on the slopes below it.